Redirect HTTP to HTTPS in Nginx

 Redirect All Sites to HTTPS

-If all of the websites hosted on the server are configured to use HTTPS, and you don’t want to create a separate HTTP server block for each site, you can create a single catch-all HTTP server block.
+If all of the websites hosted on the server are configured to use HTTPS, and you do not want to create a separate HTTP server block for each site, you can create a single catch-all HTTP server block.
 This block will redirect all HTTP requests to the appropriate HTTPS blocks.

 To create a single catch-all HTTP block which will redirect the visitors to the HTTPS version of the site, open the Nginx configuration file and make the following changes: